qwadratic/push-money/README.md

     You should setup nginx reverse proxy pointing to this URL to make your app visible on the Internet.

-    To stop UWSGI app, execute:
+    To stop WSGI app, execute:

         $ make stop